Back to Articles

 Recording Order Data

-In most cases, rotational machinery varies in speed.
-Engineers must record data over time to understand the potential vibrations of the rotating component.
-This process helps improve the safety of rotational equipment by analyzing its response to the range of RPMs that may occur in use.
+As rotational machinery often varies in speed, engineers must record data over time to understand the potential vibrations of the rotating component.
+This process helps improve the safety and longevity of rotational equipment by analyzing its response to the range of RPMs that may occur in use.
+One method is to perform a run-up or coast-down that steadily increases the RPM as a sweep and record with a tachometer.

 Order Tracking

-Engineers can also employ order tracking, a more advanced process performed in the angular (or order) domain.
+Engineers can also employ order tracking, a more advanced analysis in the angular domain.
 Order tracking uses resampling to correspond the response to the angular position of the rotating component.
 The signal is sampled at steady angular increments and is unrelated to speed.
 Order tracking collects samples per revolution, and the signal’s amplitude and phase are a function of orders.

 Order Analysis in ObserVIEW